Inferring Magnetic Field Morphology and Dust Scattering Geometry from Mid-IR Polarimetry: the Extended Aitken Method: Application to CanariCam Data

 \subsubsection{N-Band Imaging Polarimetry of the Egg}

-} Imaging polarimetry observations of the Egg Nebula using the N-band filter were performed with CanariCam in 2014 (Table 1).
+Imaging polarimetry observations of the Egg Nebula using the N-band filter were performed with CanariCam in 2014 (Table 1).
 The N-band filter covers the full range of 7.5 to 13 $\mu$m, centered at 10.36 $\mu$m, so it cannot be used in the Aitken method of decomposition but does provide a useful perspective.
-The resulting intensity and polarization images are shown in Figure \ref{Egg-N-band} for pixels that have SNR $> 10$.
+The resulting intensity and polarization images are shown in Figure \ref{Egg-N-band} for pixels that have SNR $> 10$, where signal S is always the total intensity.
 Orientations and lengths of the over-plotted line segments indicate the PAs and amounts of polarization, respectively.
 Line segments are two-sided vectors, since PA is identical for 0\degr and 180\degr.
 Here, we refer to them simply as vectors.
 These are plotted at two pixel intervals on the images.

 Colors in Figure \ref{Egg-N-band}a show the total N-band intensity in units of Jy/$arcsec^2$ with values indicated by the adjacent logarithmic color scale.
 Colors in Figure \ref{Egg-N-band}b show the percent polarization as indicated by corresponding linear color bar scale, with peak polarization of 16.8\%.
 Observations at two telescope pointings were performed with enough offset to image most of the Egg nebula region while also overlapping to facilitate registration of the data.
-The origin of the images is set at the intensity peak and indicated by horizontal and vertical dashed lines.
-The images have been smoothed with $3 \times 3$-pixel boxcar moving average to reduce noise, which decreases the resolution slightly from 0\farcs35 to 0\farcs42 full-width half-max (FWHM) of the PSF (point spread function).
+The origin of the images is set at the intensity peak and is indicated by horizontal and vertical dashed lines.
+The images have been smoothed with $3 \times 3$ pixel boxcar moving average to reduce noise, which decreases the resolution slightly from 0\farcs35 to 0\farcs42 full-width half-max (FWHM) of the PSF (point spread function).